-Example of Life Scientist Job All life scientists not listed separately.
+Life Scientist Example All life scientists not listed separately.

 Other Life Scientist Job Titles

-In the United States, there were 8,900 jobs for Life Scientist in 2016.
+There were about 8,900 jobs for Life Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Life Scientist by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Life Scientist per year.